Mechachleopteryx/An-embedded-pattern-matching-language-in-Haskell/README.md

     putStrLn "Server closed."
 ```

-When we run the above program and run some client program, we will get:
+When we run the above program and run some client program, we will get things like:
 ```
-[~/haskell]nc localhost 3001
+$ nc localhost 3001
 abaccab

 *Main> main
 Starting server ...
 AbAccAb
-Server closed.
 ```